catsymptote/cppCalculatorAssignment/README.md

 ## Future updates/bugs:
+* Exit key.
+E.g. press q to exit, or maybe q and then enter.
 * Requres ending in a non-bracket symbol.
 I.e. the input cannot be "2(3+4)", but can be "2(3+4)1".
 * Support for special functions like sin() and similar.
 * Support for algebra.